cshah3492/intercept-j/README.md

 |Unauthorized Tool Execution Rate|88.89%|0.00%|
 |Policy Enforcement Rate|N/A|100.00%|

-In Mode 3, 220 requests reached policy evaluation and all 220 produced the expected deterministic authorization outcome.
+In Mode 3, the 240 total runs included 20 PI-001 trials in which the LLM did not generate the targeted tool request.
+The remaining 220 requests reached policy evaluation, comprising 60 legitimate requests and 160 unauthorized requests.
+All 220 produced the expected deterministic authorization outcome.
+The 60 legitimate requests were allowed, while all 160 unauthorized requests were blocked.
 No false-positive or false-negative authorization outcomes were observed in the evaluated sample.

 The measured Mode 3 protected-path latency was: